ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

      Eg: TPM - enable / disable flag, artifactory url, environment name.

    **File Location:** props/mosip-application.properties
-     - mosip.env= qa, preqa { environment name.
+     - mosip.env= qa, preqa, demo { environment name.
 Use the same value in spring profile config.}
      - mosip.client.url = {JFrog repository url.}
      - mosip.xml.file.url = {JFrog repository url with maven-metadata.xml file.}
      - mosip.cerpath= /cer//mosip_cer.cer
+     - mosip.registration.app.key = {contains the key to be used to decrypt the application binaries during run time}.
+     - mosip.registration.db.key = {contains the key to be used to connect to the derby database and decrypt the data}.
+     - mosip.client.tpm.registration = { Y - to enable the TPM, N - to disable the TPM}.
+     - mosip.packetstorepath = {where the registration packet should be stored}.
+     - mosip.rollback.path = {where the application backup should be taken during software update}

 **Sync and Upload Services:**
 ***
    In Registration client application, only user mapping to the local machine can be performed.
 Rest of the data setup should be performed at MOSIP Admin portal.